One of the most frequent questions I get...

 So what do you do for an athlete who wants to lose weight?

 If you’re really struggling with some extra weight, it could be a nutrition education issue.
 You may be consuming more energy (calories) than you think with frequent fast food stops, large soda, etc. Or, you may have learned to cope with food (join the club!) at a young age and tend to eat when you’re experiencing discomforting emotions.
 If this is the case, I’m a big proponent of therapy as changing your mindset and learning to cope with negative emotions is a huge step in improving your relationship with food and your body.
+It is not wrong to emotionally eat from time to time, but if it’s a chronic pattern then this speaks to deeper issues.
+It’s never about the food.

 It’s bad enough that I remember the abnormal level of leanness I attained during the depths of my eating disorder.
 The thing about dieting and eating disorders is that you can’t un-remember that level of leanness, though we do tend to forget or minimize the side effects which were horrific (cold all the time, overly emotional all the time, no period, food obsessed, hungry all the time, weak, fatigued, hair falling out, etc).